-All of the vinyl converters in our lineup connect to your computer via USB.
-This makes the transfer from your converter turntable to your computer minimalistic and simple.
-Most of the turntables include software that you should install on your computer in order to complete the audio transfer.
+All the USB turntables we reviewed connect to your computer via USB.
+This makes transferring converted files from your turntable to your computer quick and simple.
+Most models include software you need to install on your computer to complete the audio transfer.

-You start by connecting the turntable to your computer via USB.
-Then you put the record that you want to digitize onto the turntable with the needle on the beginning of the record.
-You then press Start or Play on the turntable and Record in the software – this will begin the conversion process.
-After your audio is converted, you will be able to save it as an MP3 or other file format of your choice.
-Then you can store it on your hard drive, burn a CD or use an audio editing software to clean up the audio file.
+You start by connecting the turntable to your computer with a USB cable and making sure your computer recognizes it as an input device.
+You then put the record you want to digitize onto the turntable with the needle at the beginning and press Record in the software and Start or Play on the turntable – this begins the conversion process.
+After the turntable converts the tracks, you can save them as MP3s or another file format of your choice.
+You can store converted files on your hard drive, transfer them to a mobile device or use an audio editing program to clean them up.

-Converting vinyl records to a digital format is a time-consuming process.
-Conversions are done in real time, meaning if you are converting a 30-minute LP, the conversion is going to take 30 minutes.
-After the conversion is complete, you'll need to go into the software, listen to the audio for any discrepancies, separate the audio tracks (so you don't have a single 30-minute audio track) and – if the software offers it – use cleaning tools to remove unwanted hisses and cracks associated with vinyl recordings.
-Keep this in mind – if you have a library of vinyl you want to convert, it's going to be a long-term project.
+Converting vinyl records to a digital format is time-consuming.
+Conversions are done in real time, so it takes a full 30 minutes to convert a 30-minute LP.
+After, you need to go into the software, listen to the audio for any discrepancies, and separate the audio tracks so you don't have a single 30-minute file.
+If the software has them, you can use cleaning tools to remove the unwanted hisses and cracks common with vinyl recordings.

-We listened to all of the USB turntables in house and tested them to bring you hands-on vinyl converter turntable reviews.
-We hooked up each vinyl to digital converter to the same computer and used the same 33 and 45 records to conduct our testing.
+We hands-on tested all the USB turntables in our lab.
+During testing, we hooked up each vinyl-to-digital converter to the same computer and used the same 33 and 45 records.

 Audio Quality Test

-After the conversion is complete, software that allows you to input metadata helps you keep digitized audio organized.
-Metadata includes the labels attached to each digitized song, such as title, band, album and year.
+In addition, software that lets you input metadata helps you organize your digital library.
+Metadata are the labels attached to each digitized song such as title, band, album and year.

-When a vinyl turntable comes with additional features outside of converting vinyl to MP3, it's an added bonus.
-These extra features make purchasing a digital converter turntable more worthwhile.
+It’s a bonus when a vinyl turntable comes with additional features outside of those used to convert vinyl to MP3s.
+These extra features make purchasing a digital converter turntable a more worthwhile investment.

-Turntables that feature built-in speakers allow you to use your converter turntable like a classic turntable and listen to the music on your record as it spins.
-There is no need for an additional speakers or wires.
-You can simply put your record on the turntable, set the tone arm, press Play and enjoy.
+You can use converter turntables with built-in speakers like classic turntables and listen to the music on your record as it spins.
+There’s no need for additional speakers or wires – you simply put your record on the turntable, set the tone arm, press Play and enjoy.

-A headphone jack allows you to listen to your vinyl without disturbing anyone around you.
-You can enjoy your records in private without the use of speakers.
-Not all vinyl converters feature a headphone jack, but it's an extra bonus to have the ability to listen to your records with headphones.
+Turntables with headphone jacks allow you to listen to your vinyl without disturbing the people around you.
+Not all vinyl converters feature a headphone jack, but it's nice to have the ability to listen to your records with headphones.